shapedthought/rvtools2vse/README.md

       --cluster-exclude <CLUSTER_EXCLUDE>...
 Cluster exclude list
       --vm-exclude <VM_EXCLUDE>...
-VM exclude list -d, --do-not-use-vpartition                 Don't use vPartition capacity -h, --help                                  Print help -V, --version                               Print version
+VM exclude list -d, --do-not-use-vpartition                 Don't use vPartition capacity -v, --vm-table-print                        Print VM table -h, --help                                  Print help -V, --version                               Print version
 ```

-Note that the vInfo "In Use MiB" must have that string and not In Use MB, which was used in older RvTools versions.
+Note that the vInfo "In Use MiB" must have that string and not "In Use MB", which was used in older RvTools versions.
-This also applies to the vPartition "Capacity MiB" (Capacity MB in older versions).
+This also applies to the vPartition "Capacity MiB" ("Capacity MB" in older versions).

 ## General Flags